Asj-code/Podcast-Channel/README.md

 ### [Take a look!](https://asj-code.github.io/Podcast-Channel/)

-:bulb: The challenge is focused on the layout of the landing page of a Podcast channel, following the visual guidelines of a given user interface and developing functionalities for content playback, navigation, compatibility with multiple browsers and devices.
+The challenge is focused on the layout of the landing page of a Podcast channel, following the visual guidelines of a given user interface and developing functionalities for content playback, navigation, compatibility with multiple browsers and devices.

 #### Programming languages used to create this site:
-- HTML5
+:small_orange_diamond:  HTML5

-- CSS3
+:small_orange_diamond:  CSS3

 #### CSS3 Preprocessor
-- SASS
+:small_orange_diamond:  SASS

 #### Resources
-- Google Fonts
+:small_orange_diamond:  Google Fonts

-- Font Awesome
+:small_orange_diamond:  Font Awesome

-### About this project:
+#### About this project:
 - Libraries are not allow
 - Mobile First Design
 - Multiplatform Responsive Design